beaver-lodge/algebrica/README.md

 The process is iterative.
 A page that seems complete may be revisited as adjacent entries develop, and inconsistencies in notation or depth often prompt further revision.
 Entries are progressively released and updated here on GitHub.

-To increase transparency, the editorial process itself is documented on the site, and a quality indicator is visible on some pages, including a [GPTZero](https://gptzero.me/) score (not affiliated) as an additional signal of transparency.
+To increase transparency, I am also documenting the editorial process and revising content to improve accuracy and reliability.
+On some pages a quality indicator is now visible, including a [GPTZero](https://gptzero.me/) score (no affiliation), as an additional signal of transparency.
+The score, expressed as a percentage, represents the system’s level of confidence that the content is human.
+For example, a score of 92% means that the text is considered human with 92% confidence.

+Since I am not a native English speaker, I also rely on [Grammarly](https://www.grammarly.com/) (no affiliation) to support the proofreading of the texts.

 ## Repository structure